guozhengli2021/homepage/_news/announcement_2.md

 related_posts: false
 ---

 InsigHTable has been accepted by TVCG.
-Cong. to Harpoon!
+Congrats. to Harpoon!